Makarajyothi-15/Makarajyothi-15/README.md

 I'm a passionate MCA graduate currently finishing my degree and actively seeking exciting job opportunities in the tech industry, specifically in web development.
 I thrive on solving complex problems and creating innovative solutions.
 Let's connect and explore the possibilities!

 * 🌍  I'm based in Chennai.
+* 🖥️  See my portfolio at [Jyothi](http://jyothi.netlify.com)
 * ✉️  You can contact me at [jothijothi31644@gmail.com](mailto:jothijothi31644@gmail.com)
+* 🧠  I'm learning .,
+* 🤝  I'm open to collaborating on opportunities
 * ⚡  Compiling dreams into binaries since 2022.

 ### Skills